ArturKovacs/emulsion-website/index.md

 ## Cursor Anchored Zoom

-Depending on the zoom direction the viewer will move towards/away from the area under the cursor.
+The viewer will move towards/away from the area under the cursor while zooming.

 <p align="center">
   <img src="gif/zoom.gif">